bwvoss/failure-patterns-essay/README.md

 [src](http://www.amazon.com/Learn-Some-Erlang-Great-Good-ebook/dp/B00AZOT4MG)

 Erlang is known as a language to build highly scalable, fault tolerant systems of a massively distributed nature.
-Let's explore why Erlang is so good at dealing with failure.
+Erlang/OTP applications are usually represented as a supervision tree, where one process, known as a supervisor and responsible for observing and orchestrating the workers, will oversee worker processes holding the bulk of the business logic.

-Erlang/OTP applications are usually represented as a tree structure, where one process, known as a supervisor, will oversee the worker processes.
+Errors are not usually handled in worker processes.
+Instead, when a worker experiences a failure, Erlang wants us to let it crash, or fail fast.
+The supervisor will know what to do in response to a failed worker.

-The supervisor is responsible for observing and orchestrating the workers, which should do the bulk of the business processing.
-When a process encounters an issue, Erlang's philosophy is to let it crash, or fail fast, and have a separate handler deal with the failure.
-Let's walk down this simple supervisor:
+Isolated units that fail fast help avoid data corruption and transient bugs that commonly cause system crashes at scale, and helps reduce an organizations fear of possible future failures.
+Let's walk through a simple supervisor:

 ```erlang
 -module(sup).